Pelosi’s nine impeachment managers hope to ‘finish the job’

 DEL.
 STACEY PLASKETT, U.S. VIRGIN ISLANDS

 Because she represents a U.S. territory, not a state, Plaskett does not have voting rights and was not able to cast a vote for impeachment.
-But she will bring her experience as a former district attorney in New York and senior counsel at the Justice Department.
+But she will bring her legal experience as a former district attorney in New York and senior counsel at the Justice Department — and as one of Raskin’s former law students.

-“Donald J. Trump has been and continues to be a clear and present danger to our republic, to our Constitution, and to the people of this nation,” she said in a statement.
-“I will do my duty and defend our blessed country.”
+“As an African American, as a woman, seeing individuals storming our most sacred place of democracy, wearing anti-Semitic, racist, neo-Nazi, white supremacy logos on their bodies and wreaking the most vile and hateful things left not just those people of color who were in the room traumatized, but so many people of color around this country,” she said Friday.

 REP. JOE NEGUSE, COLORADO